Updated Mar 01, 2026

 If your app includes user authentication, the Users collection is prebuilt.
 Make sure it contains a Full Name (Text) and an Email field for authentication and notifications.
 To accommodate users in different regions, add a Time Zone (Text) property to handle automatic time conversions.

-To confirm everything works as expected, manually add a few test records - create a sample user and a couple of events.
-With over 1 million apps built on Adalo and about 10,000 iPhone and iPad apps developed every month, this database structure is well-tested and scalable.
+To confirm everything works as expected, manually add a few test records—create a sample user and a couple of events.
+With over 3 million apps built on the platform and 20 million+ daily data requests processed, this database structure is well-tested and scalable.
+Paid plans include no record limit cap on the database, so your calendar can grow without hitting storage constraints.

 Once your collections are set up and tested, it's time to establish how your data connects.